jmontezai/Airline_Loyalty_Analysis/README.md

 # ✈️📊 Airline Loyalty Analysis — Churn & Customer Value

-## 🚀 Resumo Executivo
+## 🚀 Executive Summary

-Neste projeto, identifiquei um churn de 12,35% num programa de fidelização e descobri que a diminuição da atividade dos clientes (menos voos) é o principal sinal de abandono.

-A análise mostra que quando os clientes deixam de usar o serviço com frequência, têm maior probabilidade de sair, o que representa um risco direto para a retenção e para a receita — especialmente nos clientes de maior valor.

-Além disso, foi possível identificar os grupos com maior risco de churn, criando uma oportunidade clara para agir mais cedo e melhorar a retenção de clientes.
+In this project, I identified a **12.35% churn rate** in a loyalty program and found that **declining customer activity (fewer flights)** is the main indicator of churn.

+The analysis shows that when customers reduce their usage frequency, they become significantly more likely to leave.
+This represents a direct risk to both **customer retention and revenue**, especially among **high-value customers**.

+Additionally, I identified the segments with the highest churn risk, creating a clear opportunity for **early intervention and improved customer retention strategies**.

-## 📌 Visão Geral do Projeto
+## 📌 Project Overview

-Este projeto analisa o comportamento dos clientes, o desempenho do programa de fidelização e os padrões de churn de uma companhia aérea.

-O objetivo foi construir uma solução analítica end-to-end, desde a criação e preparação dos dados em SQL até à criação de um dashboard interativo em Power BI, focado em insights de negócio.
+This project analyzes customer behavior, loyalty program performance, and churn patterns within an airline.

+The goal was to build an **end-to-end analytical solution**, from data creation and preparation in SQL to the development of an interactive dashboard in Power BI, focused on generating actionable business insights.

-## 🎯 Objetivos de Negócio
+## 🎯 Business Objectives

-- Analisar a evolução do churn ao longo do tempo
-- Identificar segmentos com maior risco de churn
-- Compreender a relação entre atividade dos clientes e retenção
-- Avaliar o valor dos clientes através do CLV
-- Monitorizar métricas-chave:
+- Analyze churn trends over time
+- Identify high-risk customer segments
+- Understand the relationship between customer activity and retention
+- Evaluate customer value through CLV
+- Monitor key metrics:
-  - Total de Clientes
+  - Total Customers
-  - Clientes Ativos
+  - Active Customers
-  - Clientes Churned
+  - Churned Customers
   - Churn Rate
   - Retention Rate
   - Total Flights
   - Customer Lifetime Value (CLV)

-## 🛠️ Ferramentas e Tecnologias
+## 🛠️ Tools and Technologies

-- SQL Server → criação da base de dados, limpeza, transformação e modelação
+- SQL Server → database creation, data cleaning, transformation, and modeling
-- Power BI → visualização de dados e desenvolvimento do dashboard
+- Power BI → data visualization and dashboard development
-- DAX → criação de medidas e cálculos analíticos
+- DAX → analytical measures and calculations

-## 🧠 Preparação dos Dados (SQL)
+## 🧠 Data Preparation (SQL)

-Foi criado um schema dedicado Analytics por cima dos dados brutos no schema Loyalty, separando os dados operacionais dos dados prontos para análise.
+A dedicated **Analytics schema** was created on top of the raw data in the **Loyalty schema**, separating operational data from analysis-ready data.

-### Principais passos:
+### Key steps:

-- Criação da base de dados `Airline_Loyalty_Analysis`
+- Created the database `Airline_Loyalty_Analysis`
-- Criação dos schemas:
+- Created schemas:
   - Loyalty
   - Analytics
-- Criação das tabelas:
+- Created tables:
   - Calendar
   - Customer_Flight_Activity
   - Customer_Loyalty_History
-- Importação dos dados através de BULK INSERT
+- Imported data using BULK INSERT
-- Conversão de tipos de dados para formatos corretos
-- Agregação da atividade de voos por cliente, ano e mês
-- Correção de salários negativos usando ABS()
-- Criação da coluna SalaryMissing para identificar salários em falta
-- Criação da coluna IsActive para análise de churn:
+- Converted data types to appropriate formats
+- Aggregated flight activity by customer, year, and month
+- Fixed negative salary values using `ABS()`
+- Created the `SalaryMissing` column to flag missing salary data
+- Created the `IsActive` column for churn analysis:
-  - 1 = cliente ativo
+  - 1 = active customer
-  - 0 = cliente churned
+  - 0 = churned customer
-- Criação de views analíticas:
+- Created analytical views:
   - VW_Calendar
   - VW_Customer_Flight_Activity
   - VW_Customer_Loyalty_History

-👉 Resultado: dataset limpo e preparado para análise em Power BI.

 ## 📊 Dashboard

-O dashboard está dividido em quatro páginas principais:
+The dashboard is divided into four main pages:

 ### Overview

 - KPIs: Total Customers, Active Customers, Churned Customers, Churn Rate, Retention Rate
-- Evolução da base de clientes vs churn
+- Customer base growth vs churn trend
-- Distribuição por loyalty card e enrollment type
+- Distribution by loyalty card and enrollment type
-- Análise por cidade (clientes, churn, voos e CLV)
+- City-level analysis (customers, churn, flights, and CLV)

----

 ### Churn Analysis

-- Churn rate ao longo do tempo
+- Churn rate over time
-- Churn por loyalty card e enrollment type
+- Churn by loyalty card and enrollment type
-- Churn por cidade
+- Churn by city
-- Months to churn
+- Time to churn (months)

----

 ### Loyalty Analysis

-- Total CLV e Average CLV
+- Total CLV and Average CLV
 - Average Points per Customer
 - Redemption Rate
-- CLV por segmento
+- CLV by segment

----

 ### Geography

-- Distribuição geográfica dos clientes
-- Mapa com métricas por cidade
+- Geographic distribution of customers
+- Map with metrics by city

 ## 📸 Dashboard Preview